toastdriven/definite/docs/index.rst

-.. definitely documentation master file, created by sphinx-quickstart on Wed Jun 15 00:21:56 2022.
+.. definite documentation master file, created by sphinx-quickstart on Wed Jun 15 00:21:56 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to definitely's documentation!
+Welcome to definite's documentation!
 ======================================

 Simple finite state machines.